JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 - region level, e.g.: `zh-CN` - Chinese (Simplified), `zh-TW` - Chinese (Taiwan)
 - language level, e.g., `ja` - Japanese

-> Please note that `com.intellij.languageBundle` EP is internal and should be used by JetBrains only.
+> Please note that `com.intellij.languageBundle` EP is internal and must be used by JetBrains only.
 >
 {style="warning"}